kshedden/case_studies/stats504/syllabus.md

 a serious violation of academic integrity and will result at minimum in a score of zero on the assignment, and may also be referred to the LSA or Rackham Honor Council.

+You may use large language models (e.g. chatGPT) to assist in your writing and you do not need to acknowledge this.
+However note that the current generation of LLMs has a simplistic and superficial "understanding" of applied statistics, and therefore will do a poor job of meeting the expectations of this course.
+You writing is expected to build on the ideas discussed in lectures, and no LLM is aware of what we cover in our lectures.

 ## Grading